 The most famous touristic spot in Cuenca, UNESCO World Heritage Site, also called “Casas Colgadas” in Spanish.
 Only three of the Hanging Houses remain till nowadays, carefully restored in the 20th century.
 You get the best view of the Hanging Houses from the San Pablo bridge (especially impressive at night).

 2. Cuenca´s City Center and Santa María la Mayor Cathedral

 Plaza Mayor One of the old city´s streetSanta María la Mayor Cathedral

 This natural phenomenon is actually located 28 km from the city of Cuenca.
 The Enchanted city rises almost 1,500 meters above sea level and it is a circular route full of impressive rock formations, sculpted over the centuries by ice, wind, and water. ( Read more: The Enchanted City of Cuenca )

 4. Ventano del Diablo / The Devil´s Window

-A viewpoint and a natural cave with views to river Jucar. ( it is located close to the Enchanted city.
-According to the legend Devil (spanish “Diablo”) practiced here a witchcraft and threw to the river all those who dared to look out of the windows at the viewpoint.
+A natural cave with views of Jucar river (located close to the Enchanted City).
+According to the legend, Devil practiced his magic and witchcraft here, he also threw to the river all those who dared to look out of the windows at the viewpoint…

 5. The source of Cuervo River